TurcoRiccardo/ARC_AGI/README.md

 - we can select all the figure

 We can select or group the components of the figure in various ways:
+- based on the order of the row in the figure
+- based on the reverse order of the row in the figure
+- based on the central row in the figure
+- we can select all the rows in the figure

-- based on the order of the pixel in the figure
+- based on the order of the column in the figure
-- based on the reverse order of the pixel in the figure
+- based on the reverse order of the column in the figure
-- based on the central pixel in the figure
+- based on the central column in the figure
-- we can select all the pixels in the figure
+- we can select all the columns in the figure

 ### Border Representation
 We can represent the grid as a group of border having the same color having an central area, we do not allow overlapping border.